WebFreak001/dub-docs-v2/docs/getting-started/first-steps.md

 You can easily fetch and build third-party projects published to the dub registry via the [`dub fetch <package name>`](../cli-reference/dub-fetch.md) command.

 To get the package, run [`dub fetch <package name>`](../cli-reference/dub-fetch.md) to download the package and install it in your [user build directory](../dub-reference/dub_home.md). [`dub run <package name>`](../cli-reference/dub-run.md) can then be used to build and execute the package.
 Adding the `--cache=local` flag to the fetch command will extract the package into a subfolder of the current working directory.

+## Publishing packages

+To publish your own packages, just create a new package with a valid package recipe like above (see the [package recipe specification](../dub-reference/recipe.md)) and follow the instructions on the [publishing packages](../dub-guide/publishing.md) page.